Peter Neilson (politician born 1954): Member of parliament

 To commemorate the 50th anniversary of the construction of New Zealand's first state house located in the Miramar electorate, Neilson and Minister of Housing, Helen Clark, carried a coffee table through the same door that former Prime Minister Michael Joseph Savage had done 50 years before.
 The stunt was referred to as an act of "overt symbolism".

 Cabinet minister

 In 1984 Neilson was appointed a Parliamentary Under-Secretary to Minister of Trade and Industry during Fourth Labour Government of New Zealand.
 In Labour's second term Neilson was a member of the New Zealand Cabinet from 1987 to 1990.
 He was Minister of Revenue, Customs, Works and Development and Associate Minister for State‑Owned Enterprises and Finance.
 As a minister he privatised the Government Printing Office and State Insurance Company.

+In 1990, Neilson was awarded the New Zealand 1990 Commemoration Medal.

 Later life and death

 After exiting parliament Neilson began a career as a business consultant.
 He undertook several overseas commissions for Ernst & Young before leaving to become Chief Executive Officer of the Sustainable Business Network.

 From 2011 until 2016 he was chief executive of the New Zealand Financial Services Council.
 He was Chairperson of the Simplicity Charitable Trust, which manages a KiwiSaver scheme in New Zealand.
 He was also a board member for the National Foundation for Deaf & Hard of Hearing.